My Quiet Kitchen

 Photo of the recipe with text to save on Pinterest.

-Inspired by the flavors of Nashville hot chicken, this spicy, Nashville-style hot tofu is seasoned in layers, rolled in crispy panko, and then baked (or air fried) to perfection.
-Though the kick of cayenne is the only similarity between Nashville hot tofu and the original dish, you'll love the crave-able flavors and textures of this healthier plant-based version.
+Inspired by the flavors of Nashville hot chicken, this spicy, Nashville hot tofu is seasoned in layers, rolled in crispy panko, and then baked (or air fried) to perfection.
+The kick of cayenne might be the only similarity between this Nashville hot tofu and the original dish, you'll love the crave-able flavors and textures of this healthier plant-based version.

 Two pieces of crispy breaded hot tofu on white bread with pickle slices.